OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 1. Azure Web App Services – For Configuration Web App and the Integration Service API.
 The Configuration Web App and the Integration Service API are both written in ASP.NET Core technologies
 2. Azure Table Storage – the database account which contains the necessary tables required for the entire Shifts-Kronos Integration to work successfully
-3. Azure Logic App – this is the schedule job that will sync data between Kronos WFC and Shifts on a configured interval of time or configured number of previous days from current date till number of next days, based on flag passed to APIs for slide dates or complete sync
+3. Azure Logic App – this is the schedule job that will sync data between Kronos WFC and Shifts App on a configured interval of time or configured number of previous days from current date till number of next days, based on flag passed to APIs for slide dates or complete sync
 4. Azure Key Vault – to store all the connection strings, client Ids, client secrets, access token for accessing graph API (All the data which requires encryption must be the part of key vault)
 5. Kronos Solution – This is custom library project which is the part of Integration Service API.
 It will be used to query and submit data to Kronos WFC
 6. Application Insights – Capture necessary telemetry at the time of necessary events, and will be used by both the Configuration Web App, the Integration Service API